-Tell your provider what medications you take.
+Tell your provider what medicines you take.
 Include those bought over the counter.
 Also include herbs or supplements.
 Be sure to mention if you take prescription blood thinners.
 This includes warfarin, clopidogrel, and aspirin.

 Have any tests your provider asks for, such as blood tests.

 Don’t eat or drink after midnight, the night before your surgery.
 This includes water, coffee, and mints.
-However, you may need to take some medication with sips of water — consult your doctor.
+However, you may need to take some medicine with sips of water—talk with your healthcare provider.

 The day of surgery

 When you arrive, you will prepare for surgery:

 An IV line will be put into a vein in your arm or hand.
-This gives you fluids and medication.
+This gives you fluids and medicine.

 An anesthesiologist will talk with you about anesthesia.
-This is medication used to prevent pain.
+This is medicine used to prevent pain.
 You will receive general anesthesia.
 This puts you into a state like deep sleep through the procedure.

 There are 2 methods for removing the gallbladder.
-Your doctor will choose which method is best for you:
+Your healthcare provider will choose which method is best for you: